Same-Sex Domestic Violence

 Types of Same-Sex Domestic Violence

-In general, the types of domestic violence experienced by LGBT people tend to be the same as those experienced by heterosexuals.
+In general, the types of domestic violence experienced by LGBT people tend to be the same as those experienced by heterosexual people.
 Typical patterns of abuse for all couples may include:

 - Psychological abuse, such as intimidation or instilling fear